 Imagine you’re going to buy a new car this weekend.
 Being the savvy buyer you are, you’ve done your research online and know what type of car you’re looking for, and what you should reasonably expect for your trade-in.
-Additionally, this is the time of year when retailers (they’re not called dealerships anymore) are looking to get rid of current inventory.
+Additionally, this is the time of year when retailers (they’re not called dealerships anymore) are usually looking to get rid of current inventory (yes, not necessarily this year since there are no computer chips available for cars, and when they do become available, the market will be flooded with new models that are a year old).
 Note that’s it’s not called a “sale” anymore…it’s not called “clearence” anymore either.
 It’s the “Summer Celebration Event!”
 Why?
 What would you rather go to?
 A “Clearance Sale” on the old models, or an event to celebrate something?
 That’s a lesson in marketing you need to understand to capitalize on the audiences you’re trying to attract.

 Let’s say you’ve made an appointment for a Saturday and made sure you had your mask as you traveled to the retailer to speak with a salesperson.
 Your “vehicle consultant” is paged to come to the reception desk.
-After getting a cup of coffee for you, the consultant engages you in communication about the lack of rain, or how interesting your mask is.
+After getting a cup of coffee for you, the consultant engages you in communication about the amount of rain we’ve had, or the lack thereof, or how interesting your mask is (if you’re wearing one).
 When you start talking about cars, you find that they have something “close” to what you’re looking for, and it’s even been sanitized so you can drive it.
 You come back inside, and they evaluate your trade-in.
 Surprisingly, it’s right around where your research showed it would be.
 To make things even better, there’s “incentivized financing” (note that it’s not called “discounted” either – that’s also very a very important concept to understand) at 0% for 48 months of payments, or you’re presented with leasing options.
 You’re blown away, can’t wait to drive your car home, and tell all your friends.
 Of course, you fill out all the necessary applications and get ready to sign all the paperwork.

-Today, financing decisions are made on the spot, deals are done, paper are signed and cars are sold.
-It’s the expectation that once the customer is ready to move forward, the sale moves forward.
-Current research shows that an interested consumer is about 70% of the way through the sales process before they set foot in the showroom.
+Today, financing decisions are made on the spot, deals are done, papers are signed and cars are sold.
+You can even sell your current car online if you have the title for it, a truck will come pick it up, and the driver will hand you a check.
+Just did that myself a few months ago, and if you’d have asked me if that would ever happen 25 years ago, I’d say that was crazy since I worked in the car business then.
+Today, it’s the expectation that once the customer is ready to move forward, the sale moves forward.
+Current research shows that an interested consumer is about 70% of the way through the sales process before they contact someone about it.

 Now, let’s look at your school.
 Since today’s parents have been trained to expect this type of immediacy, how long do you think parents want to wait for a financial aid decision once they’ve decided your school is where they want to enroll their child?
 Yet, here’s the process I’ve found happening in many schools today:

 Registration begins in January.
 Financial aid application deadlines are April 15th, because tax returns aren’t due to the government before then, and the committee your gathers to assess a family’s financial need won’t look at an application until all the paperwork is in.
 Then, the committee compiles the results which you receive a month later, but the problem is that by this time, the school year has ended.
-And today, with the pandemic, the tax deadline was extended to July 15th – three months later!
 If you use a financial aid provider that only processes applications once all the tax documentation has been submitted, this puts you three months behind schedule!
 Once the awards are reviewed and approved, letters must be prepared to be sent to parents which tell them, “Congratulations!”
 They’ve been awarded $500 in financial aid, and their tuition bill is now only $3,500 instead of $4,000 (even though the parents noted they could only afford to pay $3,300).
-What’s more, the letter was sent via US Mail, so parents receive it at their home in August…and school starts in just a few weeks.
+What’s more, the letter was sent via US Mail, so parents receive it at their home in August…and school may have already started.

 The usual response when I present this situation is that if parents have an issue with the extra $200 they’re being asked to pay, that’s only $20 a month, and that can be handled in a conversation.
 While that may be true, there are two other issues that have surfaced even before the in-person conversation becomes a possibility.
 The first one is a common frustration among those who evaluate and award financial aid; the second one, however, is usually not recognized, since financial aid folks are incredibly busy awarding aid all through the summer with the hope that children show up for school on the day classes begin.